-The Contractor shall be responsible for environmental management associated with the activities of the Contract and shall develop and implement an EMP (Maintenance) for that purpose.
-This shall include auxiliary activities under the control of the Contractor, such as the obtaining of resources (water, gravel) for Works associated with the Contract, and activities at auxiliary Sites used by the Contractor, such as stockpile Sites.
+The Contractor shall be responsible for environmental and cultural heritage management associated with the Activities of the Contract and shall develop and implement an EMP (Maintenance) for that purpose.
+This shall include auxiliary Activities under the control of the Contractor, such as the obtaining of resources (water, gravel) for Works associated with the Contract, and Activities at auxiliary Sites used by the Contractor, such as stockpile Sites.

-The EMP (Maintenance) is the Contractor's management plan to ensure that all Works undertaken by the Contractor, its employees, agents and Subcontractors shall have minimal impact on the environment.
+The EMP (Maintenance) is the Contractor's management plan to ensure that all Works undertaken by the Contractor, its employees, agents and Subcontractors shall have minimal impact on the environment and cultural heritage.
 The EMP (Maintenance) shall be in accordance with all relevant state, federal and local government laws, regulations and rules, and shall comply with and incorporate the requirements of this Contract.